Risk Factors Dashboard

 -Hover to see similar sentence in last filing

 Item 1A.
-Risk Factors” in our Annual Report on Form 10-K, as well as those related to:
+Risk Factors” in this Annual Report, as well as those related to:

 •competition in the medical device industry,